springernature/vpat/springer-nature-link.md

 <br><br>
 User account pages located at link.springer.com/account use unsemantic, unassociated, `label` elements to mark up errors.
 <br><br>
-Pages located at order.springer.com rely solely on built-in browser error checking, and do not identify errors in text.
+Checkout process pages rely solely on built-in browser error checking, and do not identify errors in text.
 Some users with and without Assistive Technology may be unable to access these error states.
 </td>
 </tr>
 <tr id="labels-or-instructions" valign="top">